Open-Future-Foundation/DGA/chapter1.md

 (2)‘re-use’ means the use by natural or legal persons of data held by public sector bodies, for commercial or non-commercial purposes other than the initial purpose within the public task for which the data were produced, except for the exchange of data between public sector bodies purely in pursuit of their public tasks;

+(2b) 'data subject' means data subject as defined in Article 4, point (1), of Regulation (EU) 2016/679;

 (3)‘non-personal data’ means data other than personal data as defined in point (1) of Article 4 of Regulation (EU) 2016/679;

 (4)‘metadata’ means data collected on any activity of a natural or legal person for the purposes of the provision of a data sharing service, including the date , time and geolocation data, duration of activity, connections to other natural or legal persons established by the person who uses the service;

-(5)‘data holder’ means a legal person or data subject who, in accordance with applicable Union or national law, has the right to grant access to or to share certain personal or non-personal data under its control;
+(5)‘data holder’ means a natural or legal person, data subject, public body or international organization, who, in accordance with applicable Union or national law, has the right to grant access to or to share certain personal, subject to consent by data subjects, or non-personal data under its control;

-(6)‘data user’ means a natural or legal person who has lawful access to certain personal or non-personal data and is authorised to use that data for commercial or non- commercial purposes;
+(6)‘data user’ means a natural or legal person who has lawful access to certain personal or non-personal data and has the right, including under Regulation (EU) 2016/679 in the case of personal data, to use that data for commercial or non- commercial purposes;

-(7)‘data sharing’ means the provision by a data holder of data to a data user for the purpose of joint or individual use of the shared data, based on voluntary agreements, directly or through an intermediary;
+(6a) ‘consent’ means consent as defined in Article 4, point (11), of Regulation (EU) 2016/679 and subject to the conditions set out in Article 7 and Article 8 of that Regulation;

+(6b) ‘processing’ means processing as defined in Article 4, point (2), of Regulation (EU) 2016/679;

 (8)‘access’ means processing by a data user of data that has been provided by a data holder, in accordance with specific technical, legal, or organisational requirements, without necessarily implying the transmission or downloading of such data;